ajeetraina/sbx-kits-nemoclaw/DOCKERHUB.md

 ## Quick start

-Store your NVIDIA inference key once with sbx (never on the command line), then run:
+NVIDIA is not a built-in sbx secret service, so store the key as a custom secret bound to the NVIDIA host, then run (`set-custom` is experimental; it takes the value via `--value`, so pass it from an env var rather than the literal key):

+    sbx secret set-custom -g --host integrate.api.nvidia.com \
+      --env NVIDIA_INFERENCE_API_KEY --placeholder 'nvapi-{rand}' \
+      --value "$NVIDIA_INFERENCE_API_KEY"

-    echo "$NVIDIA_INFERENCE_API_KEY" | sbx secret set -g nvidia sbx run --kit docker.io/ajeetraina777/sbx-nemoclaw-kits:latest claude   # OpenClaw
+    sbx run --kit docker.io/ajeetraina777/sbx-nemoclaw-kits:latest claude   # OpenClaw sbx run --kit docker.io/ajeetraina777/sbx-nemoclaw-kits:hermes claude   # Hermes

-Hermes:

-    echo "$NVIDIA_INFERENCE_API_KEY" | sbx secret set -g nvidia sbx run --kit docker.io/ajeetraina777/sbx-nemoclaw-kits:hermes claude

 The kit holds no key.
-The sbx proxy injects it from the stored secret, so the key never enters the sandbox. `sbx run` has no `-e` flag by design.
+The sandbox sees only a `nvapi-…` placeholder; the sbx proxy swaps it for the real key on outbound requests to `integrate.api.nvidia.com`, so the key never enters the sandbox. `sbx run` has no `-e` flag by design.

 ## How it works